tytydraco/yessleep/out/My_motorcycle_broke_down_on_a_road_no_one_dares_cross_I_found_out_why.md

 “What the hell is wrong?” the voice said.

 It was my brother.
-He got out of his truck with a look of confusion plastered his face.
+He got out of his truck with a look of confusion plastered on his face.
 I rushed to him, panting.

 “We need to go!”
-I said, pulled him to his truck.
+I said, pulling him to his truck.

 “What?
-What about your bike?” he tried to say, pointing at J by the side of the road.
+What about your bike?” he tried to say, pointing at Betty by the side of the road.

 “We have to go now!”
 I screamed at him again, almost in tears.